seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ## Bluetooth

 ***Having Bluetooth Issues?***
 If you spend a week or so chasing Bluetooth problems on a Linux system, you begin to wonder: "Does Bluetooth on Linux just suck?"
-Unfortunately, I think the answer may be, "Yes, it does suck... at least on the Raspberry Pi Lite systems."
+Unfortunately, I think the answer may be, "Yes, it does suck... at least on my Raspberry Pi systems."
 I finally got fed up, and took the problem to the Raspberry Pi GitHub sites:

 * First: in the [RPi-Distro repo](https://github.com/RPi-Distro/repo/issues/369), where I was told this was a "Documentation issue", and should be filed in the Documentation repo.
 * Second: in the [Documentation repo](https://github.com/raspberrypi/documentation/issues/3585#event-12354374925), where I was told it was **not** a Documentation issue - it was a software (RPi-Distro) issue!

 IOW - I got *the run-around*!
 And it gets worse: Apparently I have been *banned from posting in the RPi-Distro repo for life*!
-You see "The Organization" at its worst in these exchanges.
+You see "The Raspberries" at their worst, and over-the-top British arrogance in these exchanges.

 However: I [**have made some progress**](https://github.com/seamusdemora/PiFormulae/tree/master) - see the recipes that begin with the word '**Bluetooth**'.
 And I'm happy to say that *most* of the Bluetooth issues have been resolved!
 There are currently three (3) recipes dealing with Bluetooth audio for RPi Lite systems: